What is a mortgage interest rate?

 What are current mortgage rates?

 Mortgage rates fluctuate frequently, so what’s considered “good” changes over time.
-While it’s a smart idea to compare mortgage rates online, you’ll also need to compare quotes specifically tailored to your situation in order to find a good rate.
+While you can compare mortgage rates online, you’ll also need to compare quotes specifically tailored to your situation in order to find a good rate.
 One rule of thumb is to get at least three offers so you know what rates are available based on your credit and financial profile.
+Be sure to give each lender the same information to go on, and try to get quotes within the same day, if possible.
+If you find an affordable rate, consider locking it in.

 How to get the best mortgage rate